Alpha-Atom/ip-project-server/README.md

         "name": "FooBarSociety",
         "admins": ["FooBar", "BarFoo", "FarBoo"],
-        "description": "A description of the FooBarSociety society.", }, // An object representing the society
+        "description": "A description of the FooBarSociety society.", "users": ["FooBar", "BarFoo", "FarBoo"] // At this point the users will simply be the admin list }, // An object representing the society
     "error": 0
 }